Coordinator, First Year Experience

 The FYE Success Series is a sequence of workshops to help first year students succeed.
 Students in UC 10097: Destination Kent State FYE are required to complete two sessions.
 With topics ranging from student involvement to managing stress, there are sessions for everyone.

-Parents of first year students are invited to attend this annual October reception to receive information and updates from the Student Services staff at Kent State Stark.
+Parents of first year students are invited to attend the annual Parent Reception to receive information and updates from the Student Services staff at Kent State Stark.
 This event gives parents an opportunity to ask questions, meet with administrators, learn about important next steps and to connect with other parents.

 The Kent State Stark Welcome Team is a dynamic group of student leaders dedicated to making the transition to college a smooth one.
 They regularly participate in the planning and facilitation of all first year programs.